rssnyder/mediamanager/README.md

 # mediamanager

 ## Goal

-Use Plex API to audit duplicate movies and tv shows, provider user ability to delete the lesser quality file.
+Use Plex API to audit duplicate movies and tv shows, provide the user with the ability to delete the lesser quality file.

 ## Usage

+Set `PLEX_SERVER` and `PLEX_TOKEN` in your environment.
+Server should be in format of `http://myurlOrIPhere:32400` and token can be recived from [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)

 ### Movies